 During his eight days of freedom, victims, witnesses and law enforcement went into hiding from the man a prosecutor compared to Hannibal Lecter, the fictional killer from "The Silence of the Lambs," for his sadistic nature.

-Now, Nayeri is back in custody, awaiting trial later this month in the kidnapping and torture that happened five years ago on charges that carry a life sentence in prison without the possibility of parole.
+Now, Nayeri is back in custody, awaiting trial in the kidnapping and torture that happened five years ago on charges that carry a life sentence in prison without the possibility of parole.

-Nayeri's friend from high school, Kyle Handley, was convicted of kidnapping, torture and mayhem charges in January.
-He faces a life sentence without parole at his sentencing hearing this month.
+Nayeri's friend from high school, Kyle Handley, was convicted of kidnapping, torture and mayhem charges in January and was sentenced to four life sentences without parole.
 Prosecutors say Handley was the driver of the van and was Nayeri's closest confidant in the kidnapping plot.

 Another high school friend, Ryan Kevorkian, was identified as the third kidnapping suspect.
 He also faces trial this month.
 Prosecutors call the former wrestler "the hired muscle."

 Nayeri has denied any involvement in the crime.
 Kevorkian's attorney declined to comment for this story.
-Handley's attorney, Robert Weinberg, said he plans to appeal the judgment.
+Handley's attorney, Robert Weinberg, said he's appealing the judgment.

 Testimony in Handley's trial, court documents obtained by NBC4 and interviews with investigators and Nayeri himself are painting a more complete picture of the twisted five-year-long saga.